seapagan/pyBlog/README.md

   only be able to access Blog admin, not the Django admin site.)
 - Add 'Series' functionality where a set of posts can be grouped numerically and accessed as such.
+- API to allow this backend to be used by totally separate frontend, Token Auth where needed.
 - Add list of other recommended posts at the bottom of each post, calculated on post tags and popularity.
 - Add a future post mode.
 Can use the background module to daily check for any